Anik-64/k8s-project/learning/day-5/resource_and_limits.md

 ## Why are Requests & Limits Important?

-- **Resource Control**: By setting limits, you prevent a single pod from monopolizing resources, which can lead to issues like out-of-memory (OOM) kills or CPU starvation.
-> ☠️ Why OOM can be a good thing?
-Because it kills the pod;
-otherwise, the container would have consumed all the memory and could kill the node.
+- **Resource Control**: By setting limits, you prevent a single pod from monopolizing resources, which can lead to issues like out-of-memory (OOM) kills or CPU starvation. <b>☠️ Why OOM can be a good thing?
+Because it kills the pod;</b> otherwise, the container would have consumed all the memory and could kill the node.
 Killing the pod is a better option than killing a node itself.
 - **Predictability**: Requests help the scheduler allocate resources efficiently and ensure pods have the necessary resources to run effectively.